William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 B14 - Grid reference SP069806

-Shown on the 1st Edition Ordnance Survey map of 1831 at the junction of Featherstone Road and Brandwood Road, Brandwood End, the name includes the term 'cuckold', a perjorative word dating from Late Old English denoting a man who, unwittingly, has an adulterous wife.
-This is a common name across the country and may denote the place where there was a ducking stool on which to punish the errant wife.
-There would have to be a stream or pond deep enough to submerge a seated woman, though early Ordnance Survey maps seem show neither here.
+Shown on the 1st Edition Ordnance Survey map of 1831 at the junction of Featherstone Road and Brandwood Road, Brandwood End, the name seems to include the term 'cuckold', a perjorative word dating from late Old English denoting a man who, unwittingly, has an adulterous wife.
+This is a common name across the country and may or may not denote the place where there was a ducking stool on which to punish the errant wife.
+There would have to have been a stream or pond deep enough to submerge a seated woman, though early Ordnance Survey maps seem show neither here.

 B24/ B73 - Grid reference SP116928

 This Cuckolds Corner is referred to in William West's History, Topography and Directory of Warwickshire of 1830.
 A number of Itineraries are shown for routes across the county, including one from Atherstone to Birmingham.
 2 miles 1 furlong from Sutton and 5 furlongs before Erdington is Cuckolds Corner.
-Clearly located on the Birmingham Road, this could either be the junction with Penns Lane or that with the Chester Road.
+This is the junction the Chester Road and Sutton Road.